 If you are involved in a property damage crash with no injuries and all vehicles are drivable, go to the nearest toll plaza or Tollway maintenance facility and ask a Tollway employee to notify a Trooper that you would like a crash report.
 Exchange information with the other drivers involved.
 You may also call 630-241-6800 extension 5028 and request an appointment to complete a crash report by phone.
 The officer taking your call will provide additional instructions.

 From the other drivers involved, you will need:

 - Home address

 - License plate number

 - Vehicle identification numbers (found on the dashboard through the windshield on the driver's side), make, model, year and type of vehicle

-- The agency report number - located in the upper middle portion of the crash report.
+- The agency crash report number - located in the upper middle portion of the motorist report.

-- The IDOT number - located under the bar code on the top right-hand side of the motorist report.
+- The IDOT number - located under the barcode of the motorist report form.

-- The date of the crash, driver's name and/or a passenger's name.
+- The date of the crash, driver's name and/or passenger's name.

 Call 630-241-6800 extension 5042 to file a report for non-criminal damage, as well as incidents that don't involve injuries, tolls or hit-and-runs.